ream88/mongoid-encrypted_string/README.md

 # mongoid-encrypted_string

-`Mongoid::EncryptedString` defines a EncryptedString type for your Mongoid apps, which provides you a simple way to store encrypted information in your database.
+`Mongoid::EncryptedString` defines an encrypted string type for your Mongoid apps, which provides you a simple way to store encrypted information in your database.

 `Mongoid::EncryptedString` uses `Gibberish::AES` internally to encrypt your data.